 The Board has adopted Proxy Voting Policies and Procedures (the "Trust Policies") on behalf of the Trust, which delegates the responsibility for voting the Funds' proxies to the Advisor, as applicable, subject to the Board's continuing oversight.
 The Trust Policies require that the Advisor vote proxies received in a manner consistent with the best interests of the Funds.
 The Trust Policies also require the Advisor to present to the Board, at least annually, the Advisor's Proxy Voting Policies and Procedures (the "Advisor Policies") and a record of each proxy voted by the Advisor on behalf of the Funds, including a report on the resolution of all proxies identified by the Advisor as involving a conflict of interest.
 See Appendix B for the Trust Policies and Advisor Policies.
 The Trust Policies and the Advisor Policies are intended to serve as guidelines and to further the economic value of each security held by the Fund.
-The Trust's CCO will review the Trust Policies and Advisor Policies and to further the economic value of each security held by the Fund.
-The Trust's CCO will review the Trust Policies and Advisor Policies and to further the relevant circumstances at the time of each vote.
+The Trust's CCO will review the Trust Policies and Advisor Policies annually.
+Each proxy will be considered individually, taking into account the relevant circumstances at the time of each vote.